Illumina/manta/src/markdown/mantaUserGuide.md

   are not supported on the assumption that this indicates an offset error)

 Manta also requires a reference sequence in fasta format.
-This must be the same reference used for mapping the input BAM files.
-The reference must include a `samtools`-style index in a file named to match the input fasta with an additional '.fai' file extension.
+This must be the same reference used for mapping the input alignment files.
+The reference must include a `samtools/htslib`-style index in a file named to match the input fasta with an additional '.fai' file extension.